-The requirements of the Purdue University Graduate School are identified in the current Graduate School Bulletin.
+The requirements of the Purdue University Graduate School are identified in on the Graduate School website.
 It contains essential information about admission requirements, curricula, course descriptions, University requirements for various degrees, financial aid, and information on other aspects of graduate education.
 Minimum requirements for admission to the Department of Animal Sciences are:

 - Previous Academic Record: The applicant must be a graduate of an approved institution and show promise of ability to pursue advanced study and research.
 An undergraduate scholastic index of 3.0 (B) or its equivalent is considered minimal for regular admission.